Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Methodology

 \subsection{News Recommendation Model}

-We first introduce the overall structure of our PLM-based news recommendation model.
-As shown in Fig.\ref{fig.framework}, it consists of three major components, i.e. a shared PLM-based news encoder, a user encoder, and a click prediction module.
-The shared news encoder aims to learn news representations from news texts.
-Following PLM-NR \cite{wu2021empower}, we use a PLM to get the contextual representation of each token in the input news.
-Then we use an attention network to aggregate these representations and feed its output into a dense layer to get the final news representation.
-The user encoder aims to learn the user representation $\mathbf{u}$ from the representations of the last $L$ news clicked by the user, i.e. $[\mathbf{h}_1, \mathbf{h}_2, ..., \mathbf{h}_L]$.
-Following \citet{wu2019naml}, we implement it with an attention network to select important news.
-In the click prediction module, we use dot product to calculate the relevance score between the candidate news representation $\mathbf{h}_c$ and the target user representation $\mathbf{u}$, and take it as the predicted result, i.e. $\hat{y}_c=\mathbf{h}_c^T\mathbf{u}$.
+We first introduce the structure of the PLM-based news recommendation model used in our Tiny-NewsRec.
+As shown in Fig.~\hyperref[fig.framework]{1(b)}, it consists of three major components, i.e., a news encoder, a user encoder, and a click prediction module.
+The news encoder aims to learn the news representation from news texts.
+Following the state-of-the-art PLM-based news recommendation method~\cite{wu2021empower}, we use a PLM to capture the deep context in news texts and an attention network to aggregate the output of the PLM.
+The user encoder aims to learn the user representation from the representations of the user's last $L$ clicked news, i.e., $[\boldsymbol{n}_1, \boldsymbol{n}_2, ..., \boldsymbol{n}_{\sss L}]$.
+Following~\citet{wu2019naml}, we implement it with an attention network to select important news from the user's historical interactions.
+In the click prediction module, we take the dot product of the candidate news representation $\boldsymbol{n}_c$ and the target user representation $\boldsymbol{u}$ as the predicted score $\hat{y}_{\sss \rm{FT}}$.
+It is noted that our Tiny-NewsRec is decoupled from the structure of the news recommendation model.
+Other PLM-based news recommendation models~\cite{rmbert2021,amm2021,zhang2021unbert} can also be adopted.